Table of Contents

 Accrual accounting, in contrast, records expenses or revenue when they’re earned.
 Using the same pledge campaign example, an organization using accrual accounting would record these pledges as they come in.
 However, they may only record according to the average fulfillment rate rather than the pledge totals for more accurate results.

-Financial Statement: While this term is fairly self-explanatory, it’s important to recognize the two different references associated with the term Financial Statement.
+Financial Statement: It’s important to recognize the two different references associated with the term Financial Statement.
 The first is a general-purpose financial report used to communicate with the public outside of the organization.
 The second is a more detailed, internal report used to communicate with departments across the organization.

 What statements and forms are most important to nonprofit bookkeeping?